hafeezabhanu9/flask-currency-converter/README.md

 ### Acknowledgements
 - ExchangeRate-API: For providing the currency conversion service.
-- Flask Documentation: For the guidance in building the application.

 ## License
 This project is licensed under the MIT License.